-The Chase Sapphire Reserve® credit card is a travel rewards card that offers 3x points for travel-related spending as well as travel reimbursements and airport lounge access.
+The Chase Sapphire Reserve® is a travel rewards card that offers 3x points for travel-related spending immediately after earning your $300 travel credit, as well as travel reimbursements and airport lounge access.
 The APR is moderate, and the annual fee is high, but it does come with many perks to make it worth it for some people.
-Most of the benefits that come with the Chase Sapphire Reserve® credit card are travel-related, but it does offer certain purchase protections too.
+Most of the benefits that come with the Chase Sapphire Reserve® are travel-related, but it does offer certain purchase protections too.
 Plus, the points you earn are transferable to partner hotels and airlines at a 1:1 rate.

 - Primary Feature: Triple points on travel, hotels, and restaurants

 - Introductory Bonus Offer: Members receive 50,000 bonus points after spending $4,000 within the first 3 months of card membership (approximately $750 that can be used towards travel).